thinkshout/salesforce/README.txt

 New architecture for modularity and Druapl 6 compatibility.

-This module utilizes SalesForce's Enterprise SOAP client and generic WSDL functionality to allow you to work with custom fields without having to download your own WSDL file.
+This module utilizes Salesforce's Enterprise SOAP client and generic WSDL functionality to allow you to work with custom fields without having to download your own WSDL file.